-There's a reason that this Easy Pressure Cooker Green Chili With Chicken is one of my most popular pressure cooker recipes.
-The flavor-to-work ratio is simply off the charts.
+There's a reason that this Easy Pressure Cooker Green Chili With Chicken is one of our most popular pressure cooker recipes.
+It's because the flavor-to-work ratio is simply off the charts.
 Here's the gist of it: Dump some ingredients into a pressure cooker.
 Turn it on and cook.
 Blend, season, and enjoy.
 No pre-searing meat, no charring vegetables, and barely any advance prep at all.
 Today, I'm bringing the technique to a classic pork-based chile verde, and it couldn't be simpler.

 - Adding all the ingredients to the pressure cooker, with no extra liquid, makes for an intensely flavored stew that cooks in its own juices.

 Fish sauceadds umami depth to the dish once it's cooked.